rbao2018/Flash-RL/tutorial/README.md

 # ⚡ How FlashRL Works ⚡

-This document explains the high-level architecture and implementation details of `FlashRL`, a framework for accelerating reinforcement learning with quantization.
+This document explains the high-level architecture and implementation details of `FlashRL`, a framework for accelerating reinforcement learning with quantized rollout.

 ## Background: Modern RL Frameworks and the vLLM Challenge